Investigating skin-to-thigh muscle depth in pregnant patients for medication injections

 What does the study involve?

 The study involves a simple ultrasound scan of the side of the leg.
-This will take approximately 5 minutes to perform by one of the research team members who is trained to perform the scan.
+This will take approximately up to 15 minutes to perform by one of the research team members who is trained to perform the scan.
 The scans will be performed for women who would like to be involved in the study who are either in the labour process, any pregnant patient on the day of their c-section, before the procedure or within 2 hours after the baby has been delivered.
 The study team will also collect some information about the patient, including demographics such as ethnicity, weight and how many weeks pregnant the patient is.

 What are the possible benefits and risks of participating?

-This study may not benefit the patient directly during their current pregnancy; however, the aim is to improve the delivery of intramuscular injections for all pregnant patients giving birth to ensure they will be most effective.
+This study may not benefit the patient directly during their current pregnancy; however, the aim is to improve the delivery of intramuscular injections for all patients giving birth to ensure they will be most effective.
 This could have a positive benefit for the individual patient in future pregnancies.

 Where is the study run from?